DieSteinhose/TolinoFrontend/README.md

 # TolinoFrontend
 A selfhosted frontend for downloading ebooks on Tolino e-readers

+## Fork Infos
+- works with Shine 2 HD
+- now with page number
+- with docker container

 Since [Standaard Boekhandel](https://www.standaardboekhandel.be/) shut down its Tolino integration (and the jerry-rigged [Vivlio Cloud](https://www.standaardboekhandel.be/vivlio-e-readers/cloud) no longer works on device), I decided to build my own frontend for wirelessly transferring ebooks to my Tolino Shine.

 <p align="center">